Birgithe Kosovic: Det dobbelte land

-Her most successful work has been Det dobbelte land (The Doubled Country) for which she has received several awards and grants including Weekendavisen's Literature Prize (1910), Danmarks Radio's Novel Prize (2011) and Danske Bank's Literature Prize (2011).
+Her most successful work has been Det dobbelte land (The Doubled Country) for which she has received several awards and grants including Weekendavisen's Literature Prize (2010), Danmarks Radio's Novel Prize (2011) and Danske Bank's Literature Prize (2011).
 Basing her story on authentic characters, some from her own Serbian family, she tells the story of how in the mountains of Croatia, Milovan receives a letter informing him that his wife has died.
 This leads to a review of his past life.
 Twenty years earlier, he had given up his post as party secretary, deceived his wife with his best friend's pregnant wife and refused to use his influence to prevent the imprisonment of his own son.
 Now, in the early 1990s, he is surrounded by Croatian nationalists who are trying to rid themselves of Serbs like Milovan himself.
 The novel develops into a tale of guilt and shame, bringing us face to face with what lies behind the facade of the toughest men of the times.
 The reader is led to wonder why Milovan has become so cynical and why he deserted his wife.
 It also encourages reflection on the wider implications of the Yugoslavian clashes.

 Translated into Serbian as Dvostruka zemlja, the book was presented to Serbian readers at the 2011 Belgrade Book Fair.
-Kosovic explained that she had been attracted to the art of story-telling from an early age as her father used to tell her stories of Yugoslovia, always full of lively characters experiencing both good and evil.
+Kosovic explained that she had been attracted to the art of story-telling from an early age as her father used to tell her stories of Yugoslavia, always full of lively characters experiencing both good and evil.